zerolxf/VRL-SGD/Readme.md

-# Code for ICLR 2020 paper: "Variance Reduced Local SGD with Lower Communication Complexity"
+# Code for  paper: "Variance Reduced Local SGD with Lower Communication Complexity"

 ## Dependencies and Setup